 Prior to his work with Adidas Nations and Champions Academy, Schilling had served as an assistant coach at Memphis for two seasons (2003-04, 2004-05) after having been the head coach at Wright State for six years (1998-2003).
-In his two seasons on staff at Memphis, the Tigers compiled a 44-24 record.
+In his two seasons at Memphis, the Tigers compiled a 44-24 record.

-In his first season (2003-04) as an assistant coach at Memphis working alongside head coach John Calipari, Schilling helped the Tigers post a 22-8 overall record and a 12-4 mark in Conference USA, winning a share of the league regular-season title, the program's first conference championship since 1995-96.
+In his first season (2003-04) as an assistant coach at Memphis working alongside head coach John Calipari, Schilling helped the Tigers post a 22-8 record and a 12-4 mark in Conference USA, winning a share of the league's regular-season title, the program's first conference championship since 1995-96.
 Memphis also made a return trip to the NCAA Tournament and recorded a first-round victory over South Carolina before finishing the season ranked No. 24 in the Associated Press poll.
+The following year (2004-05), Memphis went 22-16, posting a 9-7 mark in Conference USA action.